aadishenoy95/utg-replication-bundle/UTG_MASTER_SUMMARY.md

 ## Practical Summary

-Inside this workspace and across a separate replicated local environment, UTG is now a serious, internally coherent theory package with four frozen successful predictions.
+Across the current frozen evidence package and a separate replicated local environment, UTG now stands as a serious and internally coherent theory framework with four successful frozen predictions.